 When I feel like they are fairly solid in their understanding of these skills after the group activity, we get busy with my very favorite Math Project of the year, Place Value Detectives.
 I still remember the exact moment I came up with this project, and it was like a lightbulb turned on.
 It has been a huge hit with students, and I love the way it makes them really think critically about place value.

-These are two of my favorite pages.
-The left page has students figuring out how grades were changed in a jumbled grade book.
-I know it looks like those Xs on the right page are saying the work is wrong, but really, it is just the student solving the mystery of the School Supply Stealer using their clues.
-The three teachers with the “X” aren't the correct culprit.
+This is one of my favorite pages.
+It has students figuring out how grades were changed in a jumbled grade book to solve the mystery of the School Supply Stealer using their clues.

-Update: Last year I was working with a group of second graders who were well above grade level.
+I was working with a group of second graders who were well above grade level.
 They really needed something that would challenge their thinking and also be a quick review of base ten place value models, so I created these Mystery Number Place Value Challenges.
 They were GLUED to them, and it was so much fun watching them work with the manipulatives to solve the problems.
-These place value tasks are available HERE.

 I also asked some of my Facebook fans what their favorite place value activities are.
 If you are looking for an amazingly supportive group of fellow teachers, please consider joining us over at Inspired in Upper Elementary, a teaching Facebook group!
 Here are some of their excellent ideas for teaching place value!